 You can take the lead in organizing bath games for the toys in the tub.
 Car races, boat races, and dinosaur races are pretty compelling for babies and toddlers.
 Use funny voices and slapstick humor.

-Bath specific toys
+Try some bath specific toys

 I try not to buy things in general, unless I can avoid it.
 But there are some pretty cool products out there on the market for the bath.
 Some of these are: